You must apply as an overseas qualified applicant and use application form AGOS-91 if you:

 These two application processes are entirely separate and success in one does not automatically guarantee success in the other.

 More information on visa applications, including skills assessments is available on the Australian Government Department of Home Affairs website

 The Board is not involved in the visa application process.

-The Australian Society of Medical Imagery and Radiation Therapy (ASMIRT) and the Australian and New Zealand Society of Nuclear Medicine (ANZSNM) are assessing authorities gazetted by the Minister for Immigration (pursuant to the Migration Act 1958, Regulations Amendment 1999, 2.228) to perform skills assessment for migration purposes.
+The Australian Society of Medical Imaging and Radiation Therapy (ASMIRT) and the Australian and New Zealand Society of Nuclear Medicine (ANZSNM) are assessing authorities gazetted by the Minister for Immigration (pursuant to the Migration Act 1958, Regulations Amendment 1999, 2.228) to perform skills assessment for migration purposes.
 ASMIRT and the ANZSNM assess the skills of overseas qualified medical radiation practitioners who want to migrate to Australia.
 Applicants must contact these assessing authorities to obtain valid skills assessment.

 The ASMIRT/ANZSNM take into consideration work experience in assessing an applicant’s qualifications, which is then used to determine suitability for skilled migration.
 Under the National Law, the Medical Radiation Practice Board of Australia can only take into account an applicant’s qualifications when assessing an applicant’s qualifications for registration.
 This is why some applicants may be approved for skilled migration but do not meet the registration requirements of the Board.